IsaiahPaget/HackAssembler/README.md

 # HackAssembler

-This is an assembler for the Hack assembly language from the course Nand2Tetris part one
+This is an assembler for the Hack assembly language from the course Nand2Tetris part one.